 You will receive a copy of your blood lab results.
-If you have concerns about any blood lab results, you should contact your primary care provider.
+If you have concerns about any blood lab results, please contact your primary care provider.

-Will you share my information with my physician?
+Should I share my research information with my medical provider?

 As a research institution, we do not provide a formal clinical diagnosis of Alzheimer’s disease and/or other memory disorders.
 If you would like to learn more about seeing a specialist and undergoing a memory assessment, please contact your physician or visit our How to Get a Diagnosis webpage.